Publications

 Financial Integration and International Shock Transmission -- The Terms of Trade Channel

 What are the effects of financial integration on global comovement?
-Using a standard two-country DSGE model, I show that in response to country-specific supply shocks higher exposure to foreign assets leads to lower cross-country output correlations, while the opposite is true for country-specific demand shocks.
+Using a standard two-country DSGE model with equity and bond market integration, I show that in response to country-specific supply shocks higher exposure to foreign assets leads to lower cross-country output correlations, while the opposite is true for country-specific demand shocks.
 I argue that an important, yet overlooked, transmission channel originates in the interplay between financial integration and terms of trade movements in response to the shocks hitting the economy.
 The transmission channel is independent of whether the agents who hold the foreign assets are financially constrained or not.

 Macroprudential Policy Shocks, Non-Bank Financial Intermediation and Systemic Risk in Europe, with Akhilesh K Verma

 How does macroprudential regulation affect financial stability in the presence of non-bank financial intermediaries?
-We estimate the contributions of traditional banks vis-a-vis nonbank financial intermediaries to changes in systemic risk – measured as ΔCoVaR – after macroprudential policy shocks in European countries.
-We find that while tighter macroprudential regulation, generally, decreases systemic risk among traditional banks, it has the opposite effect on systemic risk in the non-bank financial intermediation sector.
-For some types of regulations, the latter effect is even stronger than the former, indicating that macroprudential tightening increases systemic risk in the entire financial system, through leakages between the traditional and the non-bank financial intermediation sectors.
+We estimate the contributions of traditional banks vis-à-vis non-bank financial intermediaries to changes in systemic risk -- measured as ΔCoVaR -- in reaction to exogenous macroprudential policy changes in European countries over various horizons.
+Using local projections, we find that while tighter macroprudential regulation, generally, decreases systemic risk among traditional banks, it has the opposite effect on systemic risk in the non-bank financial intermediation sector.
+For some types of regulations, the latter effect is even stronger than the former, indicating that macroprudential tightenings increase systemic risk in the entire financial system -- through leakages between the traditional and the non-bank financial intermediation sectors.

 Unconventional Monetary Policy in a Monetary Union